FedericoAureliano/FedericoAureliano.github.io/cv.md

 ## Publications

 This list contains refereed conference, journal, and workshop papers.
 For a full list of publications, see my [Google Scholar profile](https://scholar.google.com/citations?user=mm91pq0AAAAJ&hl).
-Student advisees are listed in bold.
+Student advisees are listed in **bold**.

 ## Grant Writing